Find Trade Colleges

 • Mail Processing Clerk

-Job Opportunities for Postal Service Mail Sorters, Processors, and Processing Machine Operators
+Is There Going to be Demand for Postal Service Mail Sorters, Processors, and Processing Machine Operators?

 In 2016, there was an estimated number of 106,700 jobs in the United States for Postal Service Mail Sorter, Processor, and Processing Machine Operator.
 There is little to no growth in job opportunities for Postal Service Mail Sorter, Processor, and Processing Machine Operator.
-Due to new job openings and attrition, there will be an average of 5,200 job openings in this field each year.
+There will be an estimated 5,200 positions for Postal Service Mail Processing Machine Operator per year.

 undefined